etcyl/promptengine/README.md

 ```

 ### Examples
-Using JAX for Machine Learning: Example Walkthrough
+Using JAX for Machine Learning

 This section of the README guides you through running the jax_example.py script, which demonstrates the integration of JAX in machine learning applications using our system.
 JAX is a high-performance library designed for high-speed numerical computing and machine learning.
 It extends NumPy and automatic differentiation capabilities with GPU and TPU acceleration, making it an excellent tool for applications that require efficient mathematical transformations.